Common Name(s): Honey Locust

 Grain/Texture: Grain is usually straight or slightly irregular, with a medium uneven texture.
 Moderate natural luster.

-Endgrain: Ring-porous; 3-5 rows of large earlywood pores, medium to very small latewood pores commonly arranged in tangential bands; tyloses absent, other reddish heartwood deposits occasionally present; growth rings distinct; rays visible without lens; parenchyma banded, paratracheal parenchyma vasicentric, and latewood is commonly aliform and confluent.
+Endgrain: Ring-porous; 3-5 rows of large to very large earlywood pores, medium to small latewood pores commonly arranged in tangential bands; tyloses absent, other reddish heartwood deposits occasionally present; growth rings distinct; medium to wide rays visible without lens, wide spacing; parenchyma banded, parenchyma vasicentric, and latewood is commonly lozenge and confluent.

 Rot Resistance: Rated as moderately durable to durable; susceptible to insect attacks.